Introduction

 Attribution

-• When using First attribution and creating a Cohort from this result Kubit will enforce the "since" date to ensure we are not including erroneous subject in the Cohort created.
+When using First attribution and creating a Cohort from this result Kubit will enforce the "since" date to ensure we are not including the erroneous subjects in the Cohort created.

 Group by